psevestre/openid-fapi/Financial_API_WD_001.md

 The resource server with the FAPI endpoints

-1. shall mandate TLS 1.2 or later as defined in [RFC5246] with the usage following the best practice in [RFC7525];
 1. shall support the use of the HTTP GET method as in Section 4.3.1 of [RFC7231];
 1. shall accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
 1. shall not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750];